Dibrugarh University gets ISO certification | Education

 - India

-Dibrugarh University in Assam has received ISO certification, an official said on Sunday.
+Dibrugarh University in Assam has received ISO certification, marking its presence in the international arena, an official said on Sunday.

 Two certificates, bearing registration numbers ISO 50001:2018 and ISO 9001:2015, have been issued by International Organization for Standardization (ISO) to the varsity, he said.